 MVI will, to the best of our abilities, assist a participant desiring to be tested for COVID-19.
+MVI cannot, however, guarantee the availability of tests beyond those mandated by the Ministry of Health.

 The Ministry of Health is the authority in Costa Rica to which any suspected case of COVID-19 must be reported.
-Every person, while in Costa Rica, legally must abide by all relevant measures stipulated by this institution.
+Every person, while in Costa Rica, must abide by the measures that this institution stipulates according to each case.

 The MVI will help with the logistics as needed along with the professor in charge, always maintaining constant communication with the participating institution, directly or through the professor.
-Logistics may involve assisting with transportation of the person to the clinic or other medical attention.
+This logistics may involve assisting with transportation of the person to the clinic or other medical attention.
 In compliance with Costa Rican legislation, MVI will follow the Ministry of Health's procedures and guidelines for handling suspected cases (see below).